Dover 73 Excellent

 Real estate represents the most substantial investment for homebuyers, constituting their most valuable asset.
 Renters, on the other hand, typically see their monthly rent as their most significant expense.
 The Dover market earns a high score in the housing category, surpassing the national average in factors like home and rental affordability and appreciation rates.
 This robust real estate market not only benefits individual homeowners and renters but also spurs vigorous local economic activity and job growth, solidifying its significance in driving the region's prosperity and financial well-being.

-Assuming that Dover meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Dover.
-Everything else becomes a lot less important if it turns out that home prices in Dover are simply unattainable.
-Median real estate prices in Dover come in at $986,000, which is 189.1% higher than the Massachusetts average.
+Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Dover.
+Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Dover are affordable.
+Median real estate prices in Dover come in at $1,794,924, which is 187.5% higher than the Massachusetts average.
 The home price to income ratio compares the median home prices to the median household income.
-In Dover, the home price to income ratio is 4.5, which is 6.3% lower than the Massachusetts average.
+In Dover, the home price to income ratio is 5.6, which is 5.1% lower than the Massachusetts average.

 Best Places to Live in and Around Dover